NERC-CEH/Soybean-dependence-on-biotic-pollination-decreases-with-latitude/README_file.txt

 			longitude = longitude in decimal degrees
-			date1 = date of the sowing or flowering when the experiment was done date2 = a second date, when available, of the sowing or flowering when the experiment was done
-			event: if the date was related to sowing of seeds or flowering of soybean.
+			date1 = date of the sowing or flowering when the experiment was done date2 = a second date, when available, of the sowing or flowering when the experiment was done event = if the date was related to the sowing of seeds or flowering of soybean.